AMEND-Consulting-LLC/doctor-document-conversion/README.md

  - `extension`: The sniffed extension of the file.
  - `extracted_by_ocr`: Whether OCR was needed and used during processing.
  - `page_count`: The number of pages, if it applies.
+ - `file_name`: The original name of the uploaded file.

 ### Endpoint: /extract/recap/text/